evkx/evkx.github.io/content/technology/_index.md

 ## EV Platforms

-Building an EV is more complex than replacing a combustion engine with an electric motor and a battery pack.
-EVs require a different approach to design, engineering, and manufacturing, which is where EV platforms come in.
+Building an electric vehicle (EV) involves more than just swapping out a combustion engine for an electric motor and battery pack.
+It requires a comprehensive redesign of the vehicle's architecture, engineering, and manufacturing processes.
+This is where EV platforms come into play.

+EV platforms are specialized frameworks designed to optimize the integration of electric components, enhance performance, and improve safety.
+They provide a foundation for developing a wide range of EV models, from compact cars to SUVs, ensuring efficiency and scalability.

 <a href="platforms/" class="btn btn-outline-primary" role="button">Read our EV platform technology article.</a>